 Some of these buddies didn’t make it to graduation, he said.

-When he moved right into a Bowling Green dorm in the fall of 2014, Harville didn’t yet understand what he desired to examine.
+When he moved into a Bowling Green dorm in the fall of 2014, Harville didn’t yet understand what he desired to examine.

-“I’ve had a routine all my existence,” he stated.
-“Kids with autism love workouts.
-They don’t like change.”
+“I’ve had a routine all my existence,” he said.
+Kids with autism love workouts; they don’t like change.”

 “As quickly as my parents walked out the door, I sat in my room, looking at the ceiling, saying, ‘Did this occur?
-Did I just severely depart domestic?
-Did I critically step into a whole new habitual?’”
+Did I just severely depart domestically?
+Did I critically step into a whole new habitual?'”